 - A student has the right to receive written notification of the time and place of a hearing at least ten (10) days before the hearing, unless the student charged waives the 10-day minimum notification period.
-Whenever possible, written notification will be accomplished by “personal delivery” by a staff member.
-Methods of delivery may also include one or more of the following: handing a notice to the student, delivery to the campus mailbox, e-mail as an attachment to the student’s college email account or other e-mail account provided by the student.
+Notification shall be electronically through Maxient via the student’s college email.

 - A student has the right to request a one-time delay that, if reasonable, will be granted by the Office of Student Rights and Responsibilities or designee and to allow delays mutually agreed upon by all parties.
 In all instances of a delay being granted, written notification of the delay and the reason for the delay will be given to the complainant and respondent.

 - A student has the right to review a copy of the written report(s) in redacted form, supporting the allegations involved.
 This information shall be made available for review in the Office of Student Rights and Responsibilities or hearing room upon request of students involved in a hearing.

 - A student with good reason has the right to object to a judicial board member or hearing officer who is serving in the capacity of judicial body.
 The Office of Student Rights and Responsibilities will determine the validity of the objection and designate a replacement.

 - A student has the right not to present information against her/himself.

 - A student has the right to hear and respond to information presented against her/him.
 This includes the right to appropriately question available parties in person or indirectly through appropriate technology.
 In Title IX cases questioning must be done through the parties advisor.
 No direct questioning of the other parties is allowed.